AdrianPayne/tryargus_plaid/README.md

 ## Notes
 1. As it is a test in a sandbox environment and to facilitate the tests by third parties, I have not encrypted the sensitive information to connect with the Plaid API.
-Of course, this is something to be avoided in real projects (using AWS env or GitHub Actions for example.
+Of course, this is something to be avoided in real projects (using AWS env or GitHub Actions for example).

+2. I have preferred to use http requests directly because **Plaid PostMan collection** has better explained and completed than **Plaid python library documentation**.